Garlic planting at Great Song Farm

 - Expand your operation or establish yourself in the farming community

 - Lower your capital investment for start-up and operating expenses

 - Share the risk and profit of farming with the landowner

 - Gain experience running a farm before purchasing one

-Once the match has been made, CLC will provide model leases to the parties and help identify important issues.
-The farmer and landowner will then work out the specific provisions of the lease together.
-We will help identify important issues, such as:
+Once the match has been made, we will direct you to important resources such as model leases and can help sort through important issues.
+The farmer and landowner work out the specific provisions of the lease together, and we can offer advice on suggested attorneys and other advisors familiar with farming and farm tenure.
+We are available to help parties think through important issues, such as:

 - Form of payment

 - Type of farming